Mohd-Ali2/wireshark-network-traffic-analysis/README.md

-# Wireshark Network Traffic Analysis
+# Wireshark Network Traffic Investigation

 This project is a small network traffic investigation lab built around a real PCAP from Malware-Traffic-Analysis.net.